sabitha-saravanan/M2-EmbSys/Report/Readme.md

   i) On the off chance that you dealt with a home mechanism framework by building a cell phone particular an android gadgets.

-  ii) The plan and usage of financially savvy mechanization framework still complling.
+  ii) The plan and usage of financially savvy mechanization framework still compiling.

   iii) To plan an easy to understand and can work a sheltered framework for home machines for the most part engaged to help seniors and debilitated.